Matching Cells: Matching cells, and obstructions to do so

-In a first time, manifolds are not mandatory, nor simplices.
+In a first phase, manifolds are not mandatory, nor simplices.
 Consider generally a polyhedral cellular complex $X$ (the cells are convex polyhedra, finiteness is understood everywhere) and a subcomplex $Y\subset X$.
-Write $\Sigma(X,Y)$ the set of the cells of $X$ not lying in $Y$.
 Call two cells {\it incident} to each other if one is a hyperface of the other.
+Write $\Sigma(X,Y)$ (resp. $\Sigma^n(X,Y)$) (resp. $\Sigma_0(X,Y)$) (resp. $\Sigma_1(X,Y)$) for the set of the cells (resp. the $n$-dimensional cells) (resp. the even-dimensional cells) (resp. the odd-dimensional cells) of $X$ not lying in $Y$.

 \begin{dfn} A \emph{matching} on $X$ \emph{relative to $Y$,} or a matching \emph{on the pair $(X,Y)$,} is a partition of $\Sigma(X,Y)$ into incident pairs. \end{dfn}